KomodoPlatform/developer-docs/docs/basic-docs/smart-chains/smart-chain-setup/common-runtime-parameters.md

 #### :pushpin: Examples:

-Using keypool as a default value in the coin's .conf file:
+Using keypool as a default value in the Smart Chain's `.conf` file:

 ```bash
 keypool=100